Home > Maryland

 • Individuals licensed less than 1 year at the time of the compliance date.

-CAPE will report credits to Prometric within 30 days of course completion.
+CAPE will report online credits to Prometric within 1 business day of course completion.
 A course completion certificate is provided for the agent’s record.

 Annuity Training Requirement